terry-flander/forms-working/README.md

 Forms Working
 ===============================
-The Forms Working Development Environment provides a unified platform which enables the form.io Forms Designer with a complete Python Flask based website and provide:
+The Forms Working Development Environment provides a unified platform which enables the form.io Forms Designer with a complete Python Flask based website and provides:

 - Separate Forms and Data Tenency for multiple applications and data
-- User defined views of application data
+- User defined Views of application data
-- Unlimited number of forms and resources supported
+- Unlimited number of Forms and Resources supported
 - Full role based user security of tenents, views and form submissions
 - Managed support for local development and promtes shared environments -- testing, stageing, production, etc.